 Roger Banks is Counsel in the firm’s International Trade and Customs practice.
 He has extensive experience representing and advising clients affected by laws governing imports and exports.
-His experience includes litigating unfair trade cases (antidumping, countervailing duty, “safeguards,” and others) and challenging rulings by U.S. Customs and Border Patrol and other agencies.
+His experience includes litigating unfair trade cases (antidumping, countervailing duty, “safeguards,” and others) and challenging rulings by U.S. Customs and Border Protection and other agencies.
 He advocates on behalf of importers and exporters subject to enforcement actions and advises them on compliance with import and export regulations.

 Mr. Banks has also served as Adjunct Professor at the George Washington University Law School, where he taught a two-semester course in legal writing and oral advocacy.